Tag Archive for: general medicine

 An event for general practitioners

-These sessions provide an opportunity to review all the major medical developments of the year in the morning and to explore best practices in common clinical settings through workshops in the afternoon.
-Like previous sessions, this event will be submitted to the ANDPC website for certification, and the Faculty will handle registrations for physicians wishing to participate.
+These events provide an opportunity to review all the major medical developments of the year in the morning and to explore best practices in areas of routine medical practice through workshops in the afternoon.
+This event, like previous ones, will be submitted to the ANDPC website for certification, and the Faculty will handle registrations for physicians wishing to participate.
 In the meantime, mark this date on your calendar!

 • 8:30 a.m.